Our board of directors is responsible for overseeing our strategy and governance. Chair of the board is Barbara Anderson.

 Angela Howarth leads our marketing communications activities including brand, reputation management, digital, PR and campaigns as well as stakeholder relations.
 Angela brings a wealth of experience and know-how from her prior international leadership roles at the World Green Building Council, the UK Government’s Future Cities Catapult and the EU-funded public private partnership EIT Climate-KIC: all with a focus on creating a worldwide shift to a zero carbon economy.

-Angela is a board member of the European Association of Communications Directors and has also worked in consultancy positions at UNICEF, the British Council, UK Sport and Mind, the mental health charity.
+Angela is former a board member of the European Association of Communication Directors and has held consultancy positions for UNICEF, the British Council, UK Sport and Mind, the mental health charity.

 Angela loves cycling, whether its navigating the city streets or exploring off road trails in the countryside.